dataprojectswithMJ/QRCodeGen/README.md

 # QRCodeGen
-Python web application to help you generate QR codes for whatever your need is
+Python web application to help you generate and decode QR codes for whatever your need is